-Line 10-Other Amounts Paid, Credited, or Otherwise Required To Be Distributed be distributed and are referred to as second tier distributions.
+Line 10-Other Amounts Paid, Credited, or Otherwise Required To Be Distributed

+Line 10 is to be completed only by a decedent's estate or complex trust.
+These distributions consist of any other amounts paid, credited, or required to be distributed and are referred to as second tier distributions.
 Such amounts include annuities to the extent not paid out of income, mandatory and discretionary distributions of corpus, and distributions of property in kind.